By Audley Ecuador specialist Arden

 The national park surrounding Cotopaxi’s enormous cone is an extensive ecological sanctuary, home to multiple ecosystems.
 Driving or hiking through it in the shadow of the volcano itself, you travel through areas of pine trees, then small cactus plants and finally reach a lake.
 Looking downwards, you see birds in lush greenery below you and, looking up, the snow on the volcano’s peak.
 As the volcano was — until its recent activity — popular with climbers, there is a refuge on the snowline, from where you can hire mountain bikes.

 Cotopaxi can be reached in an hour and a half’s drive through the Avenue of the Volcanoes on the Pan American Highway from Quito.
-There is also a scenic train journey that passes Cotapaxi on its route to the coast.
+There is also a scenic train journey that passes Cotopaxi on its route to the coast.

-Whether you access the national park itself or stay nearby is very much dependent on the activity levels of the volcano, but, even if you are just passing by, the glimpse of Cotapaxi’s perfect cone is always a treat.
+Whether you access the national park itself or stay nearby is very much dependent on the activity levels of the volcano, but, even if you are just passing by, the glimpse of Cotopaxi’s perfect cone is always a treat.

 Take the Devil’s Nose train journey